sfaleron/march-for-science-2017-sign/README.rst

 This works on Linux, and presumably the various BSDs.
 I would guess that MacOS and Cygwin also, but that seems less certain.

-dependencies (not including dependencies-of-dependencies; I'll let you package manager figure that out): python (recent v2 or v3), inkscape, pdftk, mutool, imagemagick, ghostscript, xpdf/poppler...
+dependencies (not including dependencies-of-dependencies; I'll let you package manager figure that out): python (recent v2 or v3), inkscape, pdftk, mutool, imagemagick, ghostscript, xpdf/poppler, make...

 if I discover that I've missed any, I'll update this list. it is a long list, but they are pretty standard on a desktop installation with document processing tools included, except the more graphics-oriented packages and mutool.